 He has also worked extensively in Ireland, including leading two packages of research in the Flood Studies Update programme.
 He also led the hydrology for the Western CFRAM project and acted an expert witness following flooding in Cork.
 He has been running training for clients throughout Ireland for nearly 20 years.

 James Molloy BE(Hons) MEngSc

 James is a technical specialist in flood hydrology, hydrometry and flood risk modelling, with over six years’ consultancy experience.
 He has aided the delivery of numerous flood risk modelling studies for JBA, on a range of catchment types across the UK and Ireland, using his expert knowledge of statistical Flood Estimation Handbook / Flood Studies Update methods and rural / urban rainfall-runoff models.
 James has also been involved with numerous research studies in flood hydrology, analysing complex regional-scale hydrological problems, for example carrying out post-event analysis of past flood events.

-Our next Flood Estimation Handbook Users course will be held virtually via Microsoft Teams, commencing 2nd November 2021 with a pre-course webinar.
+Our next Flood Estimation Handbook Users course will be delivered at our JBA Head office in Skipton on the 26th and 27th May.
 The fee for the full course is £600 + VAT per person.